ucl-casa-ce/casa0018/Assessment/README.md

 Both the video and report **must be submitted via the respective submission links on Moodle**.
 The video submission can be a link to the video, if the video is too large for direct upload to Moodle.

+## Report template
+This is a template for a possible structure of your report. **Your report must be submitted via the report submission link on Moodle**.

 ## Project Folder
 You can use the Project folder of your forked branch for your project GitHub.
 Alternatively you can create your own repository, but make sure it's public.

-## Report Folder
-This folder contains a template of a possible report structure. **Your final report must be submitted via the Moodle submiision link**